 Mast Cell Tumors

 Your veterinarian may prescribe Claritin to treat inflammation associated with mast cell tumors.
-Many symptoms of mast cell tumors closely resemble those of an allergic reaction.
-Therefore, Claritin can help with relief.
-With that being said, once again, Claritin is by no means a "cure" for a mast cell tumor diagnosis.
-It merely reduces the associated symptoms.
+Mast cells are full of histamine.
+When those cells become cancerous, they release massive amounts of histamine in a process called degranulation.
+Thus, many mast cell tumor symptoms closely resemble those of an allergic reaction and can be relieved with Claritin.
+Claritin is by no means a cure for mast cell tumors, but it can reduce their symptoms.

 Vaccine Side Effects